andrewbrown31/tint_processing/auto_case_driver/README.md

 ### Clustering analysis
 Firstly, TINT-derived radar statistics (see "Case selection" section of paper) are extracted and saved for each SCW case, in [this notebook](https://github.com/andrewbrown31/tint_processing/blob/main/auto_case_driver/scw_cases_tint_stats.ipynb).
 Next, k-means clustering is performed [here](https://github.com/andrewbrown31/tint_processing/blob/main/auto_case_driver/kmeans_and_cluster_eval.ipynb), and radar statistics and environmental conditions for each cluster is plotted (Figs. 11 and 12).
 The clustering and radar analysis are brought together in [this notebook](https://github.com/andrewbrown31/tint_processing/blob/main/auto_case_driver/output_stats_table.ipynb) to create Table 1.
 Finally composite soundings for each cluster are plotted [here](https://github.com/andrewbrown31/tint_processing/blob/main/auto_case_driver/composite_soundings.ipynb), as well as individually for each case.

+Clustering input from ERA5 (for repeating the clustering), and output for the set of 36 cases, is available in [this directory](https://github.com/andrewbrown31/tint_processing/tree/main/cluster_data).
+The directory also includes the sklearn k-means model as a .pkl file.

 ### Appendices
 #### Azimuthal shear
 [Shaded time-height plot of azimuthal shear](https://github.com/andrewbrown31/tint_processing/blob/main/auto_case_driver/scw_cases_tint_stats.ipynb) for cases where azimuthal shear is greater than 0.004 s^-1